percona/k8spg-docs/docs/backups.md

       - --target="2021-06-09 14:15:11-04"
       - --db-include=hippo
 ```

+### Restore to a new PostgreSQL cluster

+Restoring to a new PostgreSQL cluster allows you to take a backup and create a
+new PostgreSQL cluster that can run alongside an existing one.
+There are several
+scenarios where using this technique is helpful:

+* Creating a copy of a PostgreSQL cluster that can be used for other purposes.
+Another way of putting this is *creating a clone*.
+* Restore to a point-in-time and inspect the state of the data without affecting
+the current cluster.

 To create a new PostgreSQL cluster from either the active one, or a former cluster
 whose pgBackRest repository still exists, use the [dataSource.postgresCluster](operator.md#datasource-postgrescluster-clustername) subsection options.
 The content of this subsection